 Also, television sets now come with a Wide Color Gamut (WCG) option that expands further the range of colors available to display on a television screen.
 WCG provides viewers with a more realistic color experience than ever, allowing nuance among shades of colors that were never available before.

 Of course, people view colors in different ways, and no matter how powerful color enhancements become, a standardized palette will not create the same experiences for everyone.
 The next step in interactive display may well come through apps or Artificial Intelligence designed to maximize individual experiences.
 Samsung’s SeeColors app helps those who experience varieties of color blindness adjust their settings on Samsung televisions to get the most from their units based on their individual conditions.
 This technology will eventually serve as a precursor for more individualized visual experiences.

-Predicting the Next Wave
+Predicting the Next Wave of Television Updates

 As television technologies continue to advance, previous steps provide a good outline of the way future progress will develop.
 First, technology improves visual accuracy and clarity.
 The range of color continues to increase, from the first black and white televisions to HDR, WGC, and OLED capabilities today.
 Next, the technology improves scale to lower costs and increases efficiency to save money for consumers over time.
 The cycle continues, rotating between costly television sets with the newest technologies and more mass-market televisions from the previous wave.